11 Surprising Facts About Living in Mauritius You Need to Know

 A typical taxi in Mauritius

-DoDo Taxi operates through a modern, app-based system, allowing users to book rides via their smartphones, offering features like GPS tracking and professional drivers.
+DoDo Taxi operates through an app-based system, allowing users to book rides via their smartphones, offering features like GPS tracking and professional drivers.

 However, the service can be limited in coverage, especially in more remote areas, and availability may vary during peak times.